Jairo Ratial

 Jairo Ratial (جیرورتیال) is a village situated on the outskirts of Gujar Khan of Rawalpindi District, Punjab.
 Jairo Ratial is the chief village of the Union Council Jairo Ratial which is an administrative subdivision of the Tehsil.
 It is also within the Pothwari cultural region.
 It is one of the largest villages under Gujar Khan Tehsil and is also one of the important union councils of Gujar Khan (Jairo Ratial became a Union Council in 2015).
 It is approximately 62 km southeast to the capital territory of Pakistan, Islamabad, and 215 km to the north west of Lahore, capital of Punjab.
 On the northern side, Jairo Ratial is bounded by Dudian, Gulyana, and Gujar Khan city.
 On the Western side, Cheena, Sasral, Daultala, Chakwal are situated.
 On the Eastern side, Mayhall, Missa Kaswal, Mirpur Azad Kashmir are present and lastly, on the Western side, Daryala Khaki, Khengar Mamdal, Muhri Rajgan, and Domeli are situated.
 The town has a population of about 15,000.
-Jairo Ratial lies at the bank of a small river (Kass).
-This river makes the northern lands of the village arable and fertile (The living area of the people is quite away from the Kass).
+Jairo Ratial lies at the bank of the Kass, a small river.

-History

-Jairo Ratial was founded by Raja Jairo Khan who belonged to the Ratial clan and has a longstanding history of over 800 years.
-It has always been a predominantly Muslim area, even prior to the Pakistan-India partition in 1947.

-Ratial is one of the tribes of the Rajput clan.
-The village was named after Raja Jairo Khan which is now known today as Jairo Ratial.
-Raja Jairo Khan had another brother known as Raja Bhairo Khan whom after which the village Bhair Ratial was founded after.